 Lee dropped his head and nodded.
 “Some is not the proper term.
 What I’m saying is that all thirty cyborgs you’re still searching for were put into the program.
 While I can regret our former military’s behavior in doing that to them, I cannot undo what has come to pass, nor can we change our agreement with the off-planet visitors.
 They’ve been preparing the men for years and now they appear to have succeeded with their—alterations.”

 Kyra sighed.
 “So much has happened since the war ended that I’d forgotten about the hybridization program.
 Last time I checked, cyborgs weren’t among those being considered.
 They were supposed to be carefully cultivated volunteers.”

 “You are correct, Dr. Winters.
 Cyborgs weren’t originally to be considered.
 It was the military who decided that lone cyborgs without family were the perfect candidate.
-On a more positive note, the report about the program stipulates that they managed to physically restore all thirty men to full non-mechanical functionality before genetic modification occurred.
-In essence, the program focused on their complete restoration back to human, except they did so with greater success than you have managed.”
+On a more positive note, the report about the program stipulates that they managed to physically restore all thirty men to full non-mechanical functionality before the more difficult genetic modification took place.
+In essence, the program focused on their complete restoration back to being completely human, except they did so with greater success than you or anyone since you has managed.”

 Kyra lifted an eyebrow.
 “I think calling the hybridization process a success is debatable, Chancellor.
 I at least left the cyborgs human enough to stay on our planet.
 Can you say the hybridization program did the same?
 I find that doubtful.”

 Kyra straightened in her seat.
 She’d worked toward full restoration herself, but the genetic route to regrow a limb was still beyond Earth’s science.
 Cybernetics remained the only option for replacing body parts.